datalad/datalad.org/content/pages/features.rst

 Data Discovery
 ##############

-With growing quantities and variety of data it get's progressively harder to determine whether and where particular data are available.
-DataLad aids data discovery through a built-in, extensible system for automated meta data extraction and homogenization.
-Being a tool for decentralized data management, it does not require a central service to perform meta data queries.
-Instead, any DataLad installation provides all necessary functionality to automatically index and search any data it was made aware of: one's personal data, data of an entire lab, all data of an institution, or a complete data portal.
+With the growing quantities and variety of data, it is getting progressively harder to determine whether and where given data are available.
+DataLad aids data discovery through a built-in, extensible system for automated metadata extraction and homogenization.

+Being a tool for decentralized data management, DataLad does not require a central service to perform metadata queries.
+Instead, any DataLad installation provides all the necessary functionality to automatically index and search any data it was made aware of — whether it's one's personal data, the data of an entire lab, all the data of an institution, or a complete public data portal.

 For Data Consumers
 ##################